longjl1/Time-to-mato/docs/ui-principles.md

 - [2024-03-07] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

 - [2024-03-17] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

+- [2024-04-06] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.